 This creates a once-in-a-lifetime opportunity to establish a magnificent 13-acre space that integrates the waterfront with the Presidio’s historic core via a new landscape from which visitors can experience the Presidio, access the shoreline, and view the iconic Golden Gate Bridge.
 The New Presidio Parklands Project encompasses three interconnected sites:

-- A reimagined Presidio Visitor Center
+- A gracious new plaza for the Presidio Visitor Center

 The Presidio Trust is

 the lead agency for this project, directing the planning, design, and construction